7 Types of Mergers and Acquisitions (M&A) + Real Examples

 2. Market Extension Acquisition

-A market extension acquisition is a variation of a horizontal acquisition, whereby the companies in question are in different geographic locations.
-Ultimately, the aim is still consolidation, but within a wider geography.
+A market extension acquisition is a variation of a horizontal acquisition, in which the companies are in different geographic locations.
+Ultimately, the aim remains consolidation, but across a wider geography.

-Cross-border acquisitions are the most commonly seen form of the market extension acquisition, and are particularly common in industries like food retail and retail banking.
+Cross-border acquisitions are the most common form of market extension, and are particularly prevalent in industries such as food retail and retail banking.

 How does it create value?

 The market extension merger creates value primarily through revenue synergies.
-There may also be some technology synergies that can be shared within the countries.
-Cost synergies tend to be lower here, as companies will retain most of the operations in each country even after the merger occurs.
+There may also be some technology synergies to be shared across the countries.
+Cost synergies tend to be lower here, as companies will retain most operations in each country even after the merger.

 Market Extension Merger Example

-In early 2022, two innovative shipbuilders, Wight Shipyard from the UK, and OCEA, from France combined in an all-share merger that gave both increased access to both markets, as well as enhanced resources to take on larger players.
+In early 2022, two innovative shipbuilders, Wight Shipyard from the UK and OCEA from France, combined in an all-share merger that gave both increased access to their respective markets and enhanced resources to take on larger players.
 The market extension merger enabled both companies to double their size.

 3. Vertical Acquisition

-If a horizontal acquisition describes a company buying a competitor operating on the same level of the production chain, a vertical acquisition describes what happens when one company acquires another at a different level of the production or value chain.
-A vertical acquisition occurs when a company focusing on any one of these areas acquires another with a focus on one of the others.
+If a horizontal acquisition describes a company buying a competitor operating at the same level of the production chain, a vertical acquisition describes a company acquiring another at a different level of the production or value chain.
+A vertical acquisition occurs when a company focused on one of these areas acquires another focused on one of the others.

 How does it create value?